awesomephant/blog/_posts/2017-08-27-dissertation.md

 Dessau torten isn't a clear cut case, they had to make compromises on materials, steel windows weren't as good as they are today, the concrete they made on site wasn't gerat etc. but it was all going in the correct direction.
 Stress the organisational aspect, also the fact it was governement funded is maybe a new thing?
 Basically the idea that modernism has survived in the sense that the torten buildings are flexible enough to be changed. maybe the futurist idea that part of their movement was the idea that the movement would eventually die.
 Socialism hasn't happened obviously, but this wasn't always the intention of teh bauhaus, moholy nagy was more in favour of working with industry. notion of using rationale, science to make architecture cheaper has survived, although the idea of big social housing developments isn't as popular anymore (maybe show chemistry worker's city by former bauhausler, la housing blocks as examples)

 Inequality, housing shortages today, people aren't as afraid of socialism anymore.
 Society has progressed from a Fordian industrial workforce to a service economy - production and transportation is more and more automated, posing the question wether the way we live needs to change in a major way again.

+Deane Simpson offers an interesting perspective on this in her 2015 book "The Young Old: Urban Utopias of an Ageing Society".
+In it, the author describes a new class of people created: the young old.
+These are people in their 50s and 60s, who have the financial means to retire and yet are healthy enough to continue to live an active life.
+Much like the industrial worker of the early 20th century, this is an entirely new class of people created by technological progress.
+Where in the 19th century the invention of the steam engine and fordist production methods brought about the industrial worker, it is andvances in medicine, nutrition and living conditions that cerated the young old.
+Like the industrial worker, the young old demand new solutions to the problem of housing, some of which seem remarkably similar to what Gropius and others were working on a century ago.

-Maybe the young-odl thing is a major point to be made here - people living in a collective way, in pre-frabricated houses (ie. RVs, also there has to be  a russian constructivist flying house version of RVs, also the theme parks are a bit like a housing estate, you even buy into a certain social programme and dress code when you live in one of those places - compare hannes Meyer's trade union school where he used scoiology to determin people should live in groups of certain sizes and built the whole environment based on that)
+people living in a collective way, in pre-frabricated houses (ie. RVs, also there has to be  a russian constructivist flying house version of RVs, also the theme parks are a bit like a housing estate, you even buy into a certain social programme and dress code when you live in one of those places - compare hannes Meyer's trade union school where he used sociology to determin people should live in groups of certain sizes and built the whole environment based on that)

 ## References